 - Cornmeal You can use either yellow or white.
 I prefer yellow because the color just screams cornbread to me, but they are really interchangeable.
 Also, white cornmeal tends to be a finer grind, and I enjoy the more rustic texture that yellow cornmeal gives my cornbread.

 - All-purpose flour This keeps the cornbread from baking up too crumbly.
-I use about ⅔ the amount of flour as cornmeal.
 I don't want a cake-like texture, but I don't want it too gritty either.
 This is the perfect ratio.

 - Sugar and honey I use granulated sugar and honey because they each bring a different kind of sweetness that I think compliments the blueberries.

 - Buttermilk This has so many roles in this cornbread!
 Buttermilk adds a tangy flavor to the cornbread, but by reacting to the baking soda, it also brings a level of tenderness and fluffiness that you wouldn't have if you just used milk.

 - Blueberries When I first tested this recipe, I used fresh blueberries.
 They were in season and plentiful!
 If you can't find fresh blueberries, you can use frozen blueberries, but do not thaw first or they may change the color and texture of the batter.
 If using frozen berries, the cornbread may need to baked a few extra minutes, so remember to check for doneness with a skewer or cake tester.